online doctor logo

 Swollen Lymph nodes(lymphadenopathy):

 Chlamydia trachomatis is one species of bacteria.
 It has several subtypes known as serovars.
-Lymphogranuloma venereum (LGV) is a condition caused by three unique strains of Chlamydia trachomatis.
-The infection is characterized by tiny, often asymptomatic skin lesions and regional lymphadenopathy in the groin or pelvis.
-It can manifest as severe proctitis if it is transmitted through anal intercourse.
+Lymphogranuloma venereum (LGV) is a condition that occur three unique strains of Chlamydia trachomatis.
+The infection looks tiny, often asymptomatic skin lesions and regional lymphadenopathy in the groin or pelvis.
+It can manifest as severe proctitis if it transmits through anal intercourse.
 Without appropriate treatment, LGV can obstruct lymphatic flow, causing swelling of genital tissue.
 Common symptoms include:

 • A painless ulcer may appear at the site of infection.